 WUE is treated like a type of scholarship at ISU.
 Incoming freshmen and transfer students must submit all admissions materials (admission application, application fee, ACT or SAT scores, and official high school or college transcripts) to the university in order to be considered.
 New Incoming Freshman/Transfer Deadline: Feb 15 (fall entry); Nov 1 (spring entry)

 The Application for Admission serves as the WUE application.

-For initial awarding, preference is given to students with at least a 3.00 GPA and 18 ACT composite (860 SAT Reading and Math equivalent) as well as to those who meet our scholarship application deadline.
+For initial awarding, preference is given to students with at least a 3.00 GPA and 18 ACT composite (940 SAT) as well as to those who meet our scholarship application deadline.
 Students who do not meet this criteria will be considered on an individual basis.